InternalDeveloperPlatform/public-site/content/ecosystem/paas-devops-platforms/platformsh.md

 As an End-to-End service, Platform.sh takes care of the entire Build, Test & Deploy cycle, adding layers of security and certifications, access control and team management, observability and continuous performance monitoring using <a href="https://blackfire.io" target="_blank">Blackfire.io</a>.

 Platform.sh considers the reduction of its environmental impact as one of its top values.
 We use a unique technology to be able to increase the applications density on our servers for maximum utilisation of the running hardware.
-In addition, users are presented with the energy impact of each data center, so they can make a learned decision when choosing their deploy target.
+In addition, users are presented with the energy impact of each data center, so they can make a learned decision when choosing their deployment target.

 **Website:** [Platform.sh](https://platform.sh/)